-Students will be notified via U.S. mail or e-mail of which worksheet, if any, is required in addition to any outstanding Action Items that need to be completed.
-Students may also view their outstanding “To Do” list action items through AccessAU Student Self Service at accessau.anderson.edu.
+Students will be notified by email of which worksheet, if any, is required to any outstanding Actions items that need to be completed.
+Students can view their outstanding “To Do” list action items by logging into their financial aid portal, myfinaid.anderson.edu.
 Students should respond within two weeks of receiving AU’s request for follow up.

-All action items and requests for documentation must be completed before AU can determine financial aid eligibility.
-Scanned documents can be e-mailed to firstname.lastname@example.org.
-An official financial aid award letter will be mailed after all required documents are submitted to the Office of Student Financial Services.
+All action items and requests for documentation must be completed before AU can determine Financial Aid eligibility.
+Scanned documents can be uploaded to the student’s financial aid portal (myfinaid.anderson.edu) or emailed to FinAid@anderson.edu.
+An official financial aid award notification will be mailed after all required documents are submitted to the Office of Financial Aid and Scholarships.

 Verification Worksheets are used to verify non-tax items, such as household size and number in college.
 Students may be required to complete one of the following verification worksheets, which are available below in PDF format.
 Download Adobe Reader to view PDF documents.

-The FSA ID – a username and password – has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
-Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents, such as Master Promissory Notes, to complete Entrance loan counseling and the FAFSA.
+The FSA ID – a username and password – must be used to log in to certain U.S. Department of Education websites.
+Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents, such as Master Promissory Notes, to complete Entrance Loan Counseling and the FAFSA.

 Creating an FSA ID